vohai2003/hdp_data_tutorials/tutorials/hdp/intro-to-machine-learning-with-apache-spark-and-apache-zeppelin/tutorial.md

 - [Hortonworks Apache Spark Docs](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.0.0/spark-overview/content/analyzing_data_with_apache_spark.html)
 - [Hortonworks Apache Zeppelin Docs](https://docs.hortonworks.com/HDPDocuments/HDP3/HDP-3.0.0/zeppelin-overview/content/overview.html)

-## Appendix A: Installing Anaconda on the Hortonworks Data Platform Sandbox
+## Appendix A Installing Anaconda on the Hortonworks Data Platform Sandbox

 In this section you will learn to install Anaconda on your HDP sandbox.
 Anaconda is an open source distribution of Python and R which contains over 200 packages for Machine Learning and Data Science applications; additionally, Anaconda includes [Conda](https://conda.io/docs/), a platform agnostic package and environment management application.
 The Anaconda distribution contains [Pandas](https://pandas.pydata.org/) and all of its dependencies, Pandas is used on this tutorial to help visualize the output of the model you have trained.